mail us | mail this page

 Appendix A - LDAP - Some Notes on Structuring Directories

 This note discusses structuring LDAP directories in very general terms.
-Directory structuring is a horribly contentious subject and books have been written on it.
+Directory structuring is a horribly contentious subject and books have been written about it.
 The following notes may help - or there again they may not.

 We look at a simple address book example to isolate some general principles - but they could apply equally well to equipment records, catalogues or whatever.